jaredly/jerd/docs/Roadmap.md

 ... and then lets me flip through them
 ... and optionally disable them? idk. or something.

-- [ ] BETTER IDS!
+- [x] BETTER IDS!
   - Here's the plan: instead of printing out the full ID for any of this, just output a single char, `#`, and give it a span-attribute of the ID or sym or whatever hash.
 If the user deletes the hash, then it frees it.
   - at a later date, when we have full structured editing, we don't need that hack.

 ## Papercuts in the editor

 - [ ] fix printing of custom binops
-- [ ] do something about the proliferation of all those IDs.
+- [x] do something about the proliferation of all those IDs.
 Do I have to make a more complicated editor?
 Or just elide the ones that can be unambiguously inferred?
 Yeah maybe that's the ticket.
 - [ ] add grabbable sliders for twiddling constants!

 ## Fancier type error goodness!

+- [ ] it would be super cool to detect whether `env.time` was ever accessed, and if not, just not re-render with requestanimationframe.
+If it doesn't change with time, no need.
+Right?

 - [ ] start using the TypeError thing, and the Ambiguous thing, and have them show up in cool ways in the editor! not 100% sure how this will happen...